QuickPay/quickpay-ruby-client/README.md

 ### API Calls

 You can afterwards call any method described in QuickPay api with corresponding http method and endpoint.
-These methods are supported currently: `get`, `post`, `patch` and `delete`.
+These methods are supported currently: `get`, `post`, `put`, `patch` and `delete`.

 ```
 client.get("/activities").each do |activity|